pintermor9/DiscordUtils/README.md

 # disutils

-A very useful library made to be used with [discord.py or pycord](https://pypi.org/project/discord.py/)
+A very useful library made to be used with [discord.py](https://pypi.org/project/discord.py/).

+*Note:* This library DOES NOT support forks of discord.py.

 This is a fixed and enhanced fork of [toxicracker's DiscordUtils](https://github.com/toxicrecker/DiscordUtils)